odygrd/quill/README.md

   The library is designed with a clear separation between the Frontend and Backend components:
   - **Frontend:** To log messages, you only need to include `Logger.h` and `LogMacros.h` in your source files.
 These headers are lightweight and contain minimal dependencies.
-  - **Backend:** The backend implementation is included in a single `.cpp` file.
+  - **Backend:** The backend implementation needs to be included in a single `.cpp` file.
 This design ensures that no backend code is injected into your other translation units, keeping compile times short and minimizing unnecessary dependencies.
 - **Compile-Time Optimization**: Strip out specific log levels at compile time to reduce runtime overhead and enhance performance.
 - **Customizable Formatters**: Tailor your log output with user-defined formatting patterns.
 Explore the possibilities